-Hirokazu Tanaka (田中 宏和) is a video game music composer who composed the soundtracks of many early games for Nintendo under the name Hip Tanaka, but has been largely inactive in game music since the mid-1990s.
+Hirokazu Tanaka (田中 宏和) (born December 13, 1957) is a video game music composer who composed the soundtracks of many early games for Nintendo under the name Hip Tanaka, but has been largely inactive in game music since the mid-1990's.
 He is currently the president of Creatures Inc., which makes the Pokémon trading card game.
-He has also composed much of the in-show soundtrack for the Pokémon anime series.
+He's also composed much of the main themes and ending themes of the Pokémon anime series.

-- Pokémon (1998): Only some of the in-show music.
-Not the main theme songs.
+- Pokémon (1998): Only the main theme songs and ending theme songs.